 The Frenchie Pug can safely be categorized as a healthy breed with strong genes that are immune to a lot of diseases.

-Having said that, some congenital health problems that may be transferred to the Frenchie Pug, or put it at risk of health troubles, include issues of joints, skeletal issues, eye problems, neurological conditions, entropion, brachycephalic syndrome, pulmonic stenosis, and portosystemic shunt.
+Having said that, some congenital health problems that may be transferred to the Frenchie Pug, or put it at risk of health troubles, including issues of joints, skeletal issues, eye problems, neurological conditions, entropion, brachycephalic syndrome, pulmonic stenosis, and portosystemic shunt.

 A common diagnosis amongst these hybrid dogs is Demodicosis, a disease that stems from mites.